 - What are the gaps and unique opportunities for developing synergistic methodologies between engineering design and systems engineering communities?

-To cover these two topics, the workshop will include panel discussions and keynote presentations from the research community as well as from key industry stakeholders to understand the global system design problems and challenges, include system design activities and elevator pitches to fully engage the research community.
+To cover these two topics, the workshop will include panel discussions and keynote presentations from the research community as well as from key industry stakeholders to understand the global system design and development challenges, include system design activities to engage the community using design thinking methods we teach in our classrooms, elevator pitches, walkabouts, and social time to fully engage the research community.